-- On October 13, 2021, the Adiri 2 committee recommended leaving in place the natural gas export restrictions on existing reservoirs, as determined in Government Resolution 4442, but cancelling the export restriction on new reservoirs that shall be discovered. - On February 16, 2022, the Ministry of Energy approved34, in view of the increasing demand for natural gas in Egypt, piping of natural gas through the kingdom of Jordan.
-Actual piping of the natural gas began on March 1, 202235 and is expected to increase the volume of natural gas exported to neighboring countries in a manner that shall secure supply of the annual contract quantity required under the export agreements in 2022. - Natural gas export in 2022 amounted to approx. 9.21 BCM (an increase of about 29% from 2021).
-Approx. 83% of the exported gas was produced from the Leviathan reservoir, and the rest from the Tamar reservoir.
-In 2021 the Ministry of Energy promoted the construction of another onshore pipeline to Egypt, in addition to the existing offshore pipeline (EMG).
-The new onshore pipeline to Egypt, which is currently in design, is expected to transmit between 3 and 6 BCM per year, and is intended to be built between Ramat Hovav and Nitzana.
+- On 15 February 2021, the partners in the Tamar and Leviathan reservoirs reported the fulfillment of the closing conditions in the transmission agreement that was signed with INGL for the export of gas to Egypt in a manner that will allow flow on a regular basis and increased sale quantities to Egypt according to the supply conditions in the gas sale agreements of the various partnerships. - On 13 October 2021, the Adiri 2 committee recommended leaving in place the natural gas export restrictions on existing reservoirs, as determined in Government Resolution 4442, but cancelling the export restriction on new reservoirs that shall be discovered. - On 16 February 2022, the Ministry of Energy approved35, in view of the increasing demand for natural gas in Egypt, piping of natural gas through the Kingdom of Jordan.
+Actual piping of the natural gas began on 1 March 202236 and increased the volume of natural gas exported to neighboring countries in a manner that secured supply of the annual contract quantity required under the export agreements and beyond in 2022-2023. - Natural gas export in 2022 amounted to approx. 9.21 BCM (an increase of about 29% from 2021) which constitute ~42% of the total natural gas supply.
+Approx. 83% of the exported gas was produced from the Leviathan reservoir, and the rest from the Tamar reservoir. - On 8 May 2023, the Government of Israel, led by the Ministry of Energy and Infrastructure and INGL, approved a plan to increase the infrastructure for the export of natural gas to Egypt.
+The approved plan includes the establishment of an integrated infrastructure strip and infrastructure facilities in the route between Ramat Hovav and the border with Egypt in the Nitzana area, in addition to the existing maritime pipeline (EMG), and it is expected to increase the potential quantities of natural gas export to Egypt.
+The length of the segment (Ramat Hovav-Ashalim-Nitzana) is ~65 km, and it will allow the piping of another 6 BCM per annum to Egypt.
+The value of the State revenues from exports on this scale is estimated at hundreds of millions of shekels per year from taxes and royalties.
+Further to the aforesaid, the Ministry of Energy published designated regulation for the allocation of the capacity and the costs associated with the construction of this pipeline among the various gas exporters.